csb324/eleventy-obsidian-ninareth/notes/private notes/Birthday secret.md

 I know a simple birthday wish isn't as interesting as a song full of sweat
-But I hope this simple and *clear* (picked up the coffee??) visit?? with zero hidden meaning, never fret
+But I hope this simple and *clear*  visit??
+-- with zero hidden meaning, never fret --

 can still bring joy to you this April day.
 Is that the third time that I've rhymed with day?